 The Value Over-Bet

-This value bet is not utilised enough really.
+This over-bet value bet is not utilised enough really.
 I am guilty myself and don’t use this move often enough.
-I think many people think they will waste value and prefer to get something than nothing so they will typically just put in a decent value bet.
-It’s a great move to pull off against fishy players who can’t fold a medium strength hand or advanced players who are prone to making a hero call or levelling themselves.
+I think many people think they will waste value and prefer to get something than nothing.
+So they will typically just put in a decent value bet like 60-80% of the pot.
+But there are times where you can get more if you’ve analysed the situation and assessed they will pay off an over-bet.

 Like most poker moves, this is not one to be constantly used against the same players.
-In fact, against a decent player, you can probably only get away with 2-3 successful over bet bluffs or value over bets before they’ve clocked which you use it for.
+In fact, against a decent player, you can probably only get away with 2-3 successful over bet bluffs or value over bets before they’ve figured which you use it for.
 The trick is to master both.

 I recommend attempting both in the future when your instinct tells you it will work.
 Once you have dipped your toe in you will soon incorporating both bets into your game in the future.

 Receive special offers, news, latest articles and free material by joining our exclusive subscriber list.